-NordVPN is another good provider that often nudges its way into our articles and it’s comparable to ExpressVPN, as you can read in our head-to-head piece.
+NordVPN is another good provider that often nudges its way into our articles and it’s comparable to ExpressVPN, as you can read in our ExpressVPN vs NordVPN piece.
 It has top-notch security and double-hops servers, which basically add more protection to the connection.
-There’s also a killswitch built-in and it doesn’t keep a log of your online activities.
+There’s also a kill switch built-in and it doesn’t keep a log of your online activities.

 It has good speeds, but it can slow down when connecting over a long distance.
 Thankfully, there are no restrictions to bandwidth.
 Read our NordVPN review for more detailed information on the service.